 Not everyone has the right growing conditions in which to enjoy a taste of the tropics in their garden.
-However, this does not stop gardeners from enjoying the relaxed, yet elegant, feel of tropical plants.
-Fan palm trees are amongst the most popular of indoor tropical plants and require bright light conditions and ample space to thrive.
+However, this doesn’t stop gardeners from enjoying the relaxed, yet elegant feel of tropical plants.
+Fan palm trees are among the most popular of indoor tropical plants and require bright light conditions and ample space to thrive.
 Keep reading for tips on growing fan palms.

 Types of Fan Palms

 Chinese fan palms (Livistona chinensis) are very popular in the Florida landscape but also make an excellent indoor plant for a sunny room.
 This neat palm is slow growing and has a single, upright trunk and large leaves that can reach up to 6 feet in length.

 The European fan palm (Chamaerops humilis) is an attractive, multi stemmed palm for indoor use.
 Fronds are fan-shaped and sit atop a 4-foot stem.
 Leaves are grayish-green in color and about 2 feet across at maturity.

 Choosing Your Fan Palm Houseplant